Optimization using MATLAB

 matlabFunction(hessfs,'File','myHess','vars',{x,c});

-The above code creates two .m files in your folder: myGrad.m and myHess.m, which take input x, c and output gradient and Hessian at the given point x and parameterized by c.
-Creating the function files out of symbolic expression is such a cool feature of MATLAB.
-Because of this, we can avoid using a symbolic toolbox repeatedly, which is generally very slow.
+The provided code creates two .m files in your folder: myGrad.m and myHess.m.
+These files take inputs x, c and output the gradient and Hessian, respectively, at the given point x and parameterized by c.
+This feature of MATLAB, which generates function files from symbolic expressions, is incredibly useful.
+It allows us to avoid repeatedly using the symbolic toolbox, which can be quite slow.

 Some general discussion